lexibank/tlopo/out/vol3/chapter5.md

 Figure 5.6 Vitex trifolia.

 V. trifolia has sprays of blue-purple flowers and fruit.
 All parts of the plant are aromatic.
 On New Ireland the crushed leaves are used against headache.
-On Waya juice from the leaves is used as a healing agent for wounds ([Peekel 1984](../references.md#source-Peekel1984):481 , [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
+On Waya juice from the leaves is used as a healing agent for wounds ([Peekel 1984](../references.md#source-Peekel1984):481, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).

 The POc term for Vitex trifolia was &ast;drala.
-Both POc &ast;drala 'Vitex trifolia' and POc &ast;rarap 'Indian coral tree, Erythrina variegata' ([§5.5](#s-5-5)) are regularly reflected as Bauan Fijian drala.
-12 The two terms are disambiguated by the addition of sa/a 'path, road, track' to form the binomial drala sa/a "Vitex trifolia' .
+Both POc &ast;drala 'Vitex trifolia' and POc &ast;rarap 'Indian coral tree, Erythrina variegata' (§5.5) are regularly reflected as Bauan Fijian drala.
+12 The two terms are disambiguated by the addition of sala 'path, road, track' to form the binomial drala sala "Vitex trifolia' .

-In PPn the two forms would similarly have fallen together as &ast;!ala, but here the form survived with the meaning 'V. trifolia', whilst PPn t&ast;lala 'Erythrina variegata' was lostY
+In PPn the two forms would similarly have fallen together as &ast;!ala, but here the form survived with the meaning 'V. trifolia', whilst PPn t&ast;lala 'Erythrina variegata' was lost.[^13]

 <table>
 <tr>